 - How will the project contribute to the academic literature?
 What is the potential for policy impact?

 - What is the anticipated timeline (provide both the optimistic and pessimistic scenario)?

-Each Principal Investigator who will be associated with the proposed work should submit a CV.
+Each postdoctoral fellow and/or Principal Investigator (PI) who will be associated with the proposed work should submit a CV.
 If multiple PIs are involved in the project, the most senior person should submit the application.

-Postdoctoral scholars applying for funding should also submit a note from their faculty mentor indicating a willingness to serve as the official PI if needed for the Stanford systems
+Postdoctoral scholars applying for funding should also submit a note from their faculty mentor indicating a willingness to serve as the official PI.

 Proposed budgets need not be routed through the Office of Sponsored Research (OSR) for this internally funded research initiative.